rust-lang/rfcs/0000-virtual.md

 ## Some previous RFCs

 * [Virtual Structs (5)](https://github.com/rust-lang/rfcs/pull/5) Stays as
-  closely as possible to inheritance schemes in Java or C++.
+  closely as possible to single inheritance in Java or C++.
 Touches only structs so does not unify structs and enums.
-That means we end up with two design choices, where there probably shouldn't be.
-The scheme for defining virtual methods is used in this RFC>
+That means we end up with two design choicesl (enums or virtual structs), where there probably shouldn't be.
+  The scheme for defining virtual methods is used in this RFC.

 * [Fat objects (9)](https://github.com/rust-lang/rfcs/pull/9) Proposes using a pointer to a vtable+data and treating it as DST for representing objects.
 A